hughybarra/atlatlTest/README.md

 ### Do you have Django Installed?

 If you have Django installed on your computer already you can skip this step.
-That being said, if you dont you can follow these instructions to get it installed.
+That being said, if you don't you can follow these instructions to get it installed.

 I decided to go with VirtualEnv for this assignment.
 VirtualEnv helps keep dependencies organized in a simple manner so lets go ahead and get started with that. go to the [virtualenv](http://virtualenv.readthedocs.org/en/latest/) website and download virtual env.